CrunchNCrisp/draw-on-screen/README.md

 ## Trademarks

 Copyright (c) 2024-present tldraw Inc. The tldraw name and logo are trademarks of tldraw.
-Please see our [trademark guidelines](https://github.com/tldraw/tldraw/blob/main/TRADEMARKS.md) for info on acceptable usage.
+Please see  [trademark guidelines](https://github.com/tldraw/tldraw/blob/main/TRADEMARKS.md) for info on acceptable usage.

 ## Distributions